Richard A. Henson Medical Simulation Center

 The primary goal of the high-fidelity Medical Simulation

 Center (SIM Center) is to provide invaluable experiences for

-SIM Center will also support revenue-generating development
+SIM Center also supports revenue-generating development

 opportunities for regional health professionals and provide